Tankki täyteen

-Tankki täyteen (literal translation "Filling the Tank") is a Finnish sitcom television series produced by Yle.
-The series was written by Neil Hardwick and Jussi Tuominen and was directed by Esko Leimu together with Neil Hardwick.
+Tankki täyteen (literal translation "tank to fullness" i.e. "fill her up") is a Finnish sitcom television series produced by Yle.
+The series was written by Neil Hardwick and Jussi Tuominen and directed by Esko Leimu together with Hardwick.
 It was one of the most watched and re-broadcast Finnish television comedy series of the 1980s.
-It was first shown on Yle TV2 between 1978 and 1980.
+It first aired on Yle TV2 between 1978 and 1980.
 The first production season (1978) comprised six episodes and the second (1980) five episodes.

 Premise

 The centerpiece of the series is Emilia and Sulo Vilén's (Sylvi Salonen and Tauno Karvonen) gas station, which is hardly visited by customers, as there is no longer access to the service station from the new bypass.
-Vilén's adult son Juhana (Ilmari Saarelainen), as well as the unmarried bar assistant Ulla (Tuire Salenius), the priest (Erkki Siltola) and the regular guest, the village constable Artturi Reinikainen (Tenho Saurén) are among the key figures in the series.
-Constable Reinikainen was actually so popular that he later got his own title series, Reinikainen, which was the first spin-off series on Finnish television.
+Vilén's adult son Juhana (Ilmari Saarelainen), as well as the unmarried bar assistant Ulla (Tuire Salenius, the priest (Erkki Siltola) and the regular guest, the village constable Artturi Reinikainen (Tenho Saurén) are among the key figures in the series.
+Constable Reinikainen was so popular that he later got his title series, Reinikainen, which was among the first spin-off series on Finnish television.
 Tuominen has characterized Juhana Vilén as a common alter ego between him and Hardwick.